Reviews You Can Rely On

 Why Trust GearLab

-This review was lead by Travis Reddinger, Nick Bruckbauer, and Jacob Clark.
+This review was lead by Travis Reddinger and Jacob Clark.

 Travis is an outdoor addict from Minnesota who prefers minimalist footwear during the warm months.
-He takes every opportunity to wear open footwear, whether for fishing, hiking, or taking breaks while mountain biking.
+He takes every opportunity to wear open footwear, whether for fishing, hiking, taking breaks while mountain biking, or on his way to work.

-Jacob is a former climbing guide and route setter who also spends most of his year on the beaches of the Central Coast of California.
+Jacob is a former climbing guide and route setter who also spends most of the year on the beaches of California's Central Coast, which allows him to wear open-toed shoes almost year-round.
 His favorite local spot for hiking and running is the cherished Los Padres National Forest.
 He has extensive experience traversing mountain ranges throughout the US, often with his dog Eli.

 We push each pair of sandals to their limit, dragging them to beaches, on hikes, and to social events.